queenoriol/queenoriol.github.io/Finland_Tourism_Analysis/README.md

 A post-pandemic analysis of domestic tourism trends in Finland using Excel dashboards and pivot tables.

-This project focused on identifying key traveler behaviors, spending patterns, and recovery indicators across working-age demographics (25–64), gender, and trip purpose.
+This project focused on identifying key traveler behaviors, spending patterns, and recovery indicators across working-age demographics, gender, and trip purpose.

 > [Interactive Excel dashboard and pivot tables available in the attached file](Finland's_Post-Pandemic_Tourism.xlsx)